 Ironically, I had grown up in a family where some of grownups cursed when they got angry and some simply cursed in social settings as they told stories.
 When I became a believer, I tried really hard not to curse.
-And, as a teen, I even became a somewhat obnoxious, self-appointed chief of the speech police force for our family.
+And, as a teen, I even became a somewhat obnoxious, self-appointed chief of the speech police force for my family of origin.

 In college, I had a Christian English major as a roommate who was both intelligent and quick witted.
 I asked her one time if she ever cursed because I had never heard her do so.
 She said she didn't curse since she believed most people cursed because they had a limited vocabulary.
-And believe me, she could express herself and her emotions quite well without ever using a curse word.
-She could even verbalize something deep and significant in a humorous way that would make me smile, only to realize later how important what she had said was.
+And believe me, she could express herself and her emotions quite well without ever using curse words.
+She was amazing and could verbalize something deep and significant in a humorous way that made me smile, only to realize later how important her words were.
 I also had another dear friend who, in the eight years I was around her, never once cursed in front of me.
 I didn't realize it until one day we were in the middle of doing something and something happened that would have made cursing a real temptation for anyone, but all she said was, "Oh, my soul!"
 And it didn't even sound like a curse word, just a calm acceptance of a problem we would have to work through to proceed.
-I loved that one chose to educate herself with a vocabulary to give herself the ability to fully communicate the emotions that were aroused in difficult situations, and the other communicated a humble acceptance of circumstances that were less that favorable, frustrating, or infuriating to us humans.
+I loved that one chose to educate herself with a vocabulary to give herself the ability to fully communicate the emotions that were aroused in difficult situations, and the other communicated a humble acceptance of circumstances that were less than favorable, frustrating, or infuriating to us humans.
 For the most part, I tried to emulate the speech of these ladies and many other godly women I knew.

 A few years ago, I decided to work through past trauma and in that work I found a host of emotions including rage with in me that I didn't know existed.
 And along with those emotions, curse words I had heard early on, but never thought I would say again, rose to the surface.
 For a couple of years those words showed up a lot in my journal, which was written in the format of letters to God.
 I was a bit uncomfortable doing that, until one day I watched my young grandson ask his mom to give him back an object she had taken away from him.
 Because He was around 18 months old, he had a limited vocabulary and he kept reaching out with his hands indicating he wanted it.
 She shook her head no and then he began to throw a little fit without any tears.
 She told him no again and then he began to cry great big crocodile tears.
 When she still said no, he began to desperately point to the tears as if they could indicate to her how much he wanted the object she had taken from him.
 In seeing him, I realized that because I had a hard time getting to my tears, I had been using curse words to try to convey to God how angry and how hurt I was.